rvfl

 Returns

-labels : ndarray of shape (n_samples,) Predicted class labels, in the same dtype / encoding as the labels seen during fit.
+labels : ndarray of shape (n_samples,) Predicted class labels in the same encoding seen during fit.